Boolean algebras canonically defined: Representation theorems

 It can be shown that every finite Boolean algebra is isomorphic to some power set algebra.
 Hence the cardinality (number of elements) of a finite Boolean algebra is a power of 2, namely one of 1,2,4,8,...,2^{n},...
 This is called a representation theorem as it gives insight into the nature of finite Boolean algebras by giving a representation of them as power set algebras.

 This representation theorem does not extend to infinite Boolean algebras: although every power set algebra is a Boolean algebra, not every Boolean algebra need be isomorphic to a power set algebra.
 In particular, whereas there can be no countably infinite power set algebras (the smallest infinite power set algebra is the power set algebra 2^{N} of sets of natural numbers, shown by Cantor to be uncountable), there exist various countably infinite Boolean algebras.

 To go beyond power set algebras we need another construct.
 A subalgebra of an algebra A is any subset of A closed under the operations of A. Every subalgebra of a Boolean algebra A must still satisfy the equations holding of A, since any violation would constitute a violation for A itself.
 Hence every subalgebra of a Boolean algebra is a Boolean algebra.

 A subalgebra of a power set algebra is called a field of sets; equivalently a field of sets is a set of subsets of some set W including the empty set and W and closed under finite union and complement with respect to W (and hence also under finite intersection).
-Birkhoff's [1935] representation theorem for Boolean algebras states that every Boolean algebra is isomorphic to a field of sets.
+Stone's representation theorem for Boolean algebras states that every Boolean algebra is isomorphic to a field of sets.
 Now Birkhoff's HSP theorem for varieties can be stated as, every class of models of the equational theory of a class C of algebras is the Homomorphic image of a Subalgebra of a direct Product of algebras of C. Normally all three of H, S, and P are needed; what the first of these two Birkhoff theorems shows is that for the special case of the variety of Boolean algebras Homomorphism can be replaced by Isomorphism.
 Birkhoff's HSP theorem for varieties in general therefore becomes Birkhoff's ISP theorem for the variety of Boolean algebras.